aras-p/ToyMeshPathTracer/readme.md

 ## About the code

 I made it work on Windows (Visual Studio 2017) and Mac (Xcode 10); the project files for them are respectively in `projects/VisualStudio/TrimeshTracer.sln` and `projects/Xcode/TrimeshTracer.xcodeproj`.
+In Visual Studio project, you might need to update settings to whatever Windows SDK version you have, I picked the oldest I had on my machine.
 If you have any trouble building or running it, ask me!

 The application accepts four command line arguments as input: `<width> <height> <spp> <datafile>`: